tknishh/reunion-data-assignment/Problem2/README.md

 LIMIT 5;
 ```

-To further bifuurcate the sales by product variants, we can use the following query:
+To further bifurcate the sales by product variants, we can use the following query:

 ```
 SELECT Products.name, Variants.name, SUM(OrderItems.quantity) AS total_quantity